Technology Guide – Spring 2025

 Need Help? (go/helpdesk/)

 The Technology Helpdesk is here to help with your computing issues.
 Services are available in-person and via Zoom.
 Our hours are subject to change, but the Helpdesk Hours page will reflect the latest info.
+All messages are processed during the normal Helpdesk hours.
 You can reach us as follows:

 Digital Learning and Inquiry (DLINQ) Interns offer student support for a variety of teaching & learning tools and practices, as well as digital and multimedia tools, including Canvas, Zoom, Panopto, WordPress, and others.
 Students needing assistance with multimedia projects for their classes are encouraged to connect with DLINQ early in the project process.